awslabs/amazon-neptune-tools/neptune-export/readme.md

 Every user-supplied query should return a resultset whose every result comprises a Map.
 Typically, these are queries that return a `valueMap()` or a projection created using `project().by().by()...`.

 Queries are grouped into _named groups_.
 All the queries in a named group should return the same columns.
-Named groups allow you to 'shard' large queries and execute them in parallel (using the `--concurrency` option).
-The resulting CSV or JSON files will be written to a directory named after the group.
+Named groups allow you to 'shard' large queries and execute them in parallel (using the `--concurrency` option). **Note that query sharding is not done automatically, so if you just supply one query, you will get no benefit from increasing the concurrency level past one.** The resulting CSV or JSON files will be written to a directory named after the group.

 If there is a possibility that individual rows in a query's resultset will contain different keys, use the `--two-pass-analysis` flag to force _neptune-export_ to determine the superset of keys or column headers for the query.